openwfm/wrf-sfire-docs/docs/updates.md

 To protect the datacenter, all jobs will be suspended if the datacenter temperature is too high, and all nodes will be shut down automatically if the temperature keeps increasing further.

+### 2024/03/04

+* 08:12am Login to math-alderaan.ucdenver.pvt does not work.
+Investigating.
+Please use clas-compute.ucdenver.edu to submit and access slurm jobs for now.

 ### 2024/02/24

 * Added a switch to CPU power saving mode in case of overheating, as an intermediate step before suspending nodes, which should be happening only rarely now.